znuta/onebank/README.md

-# How to Run Your Spring Boot Application Using Docker Compose
+# How to Run the Application

 ## Summary of the Application
 This app implements a payment account system using a double ledger approach to manage credit and debit transactions.
 The authentication uses JWT for secure access and an API key approach for programmatic use on third-party applications.